 Well, I thought I had wrung out a new theme on MLR but seems there were still too many problems so I have reverted back to the old theme.
 Some comments were lost and if anyone has purchased a subscription in the last day and can’t log in contact me here and I will re-register you.
 Sorry about the hassle.

-As MLR attracts more and more newbies to the music library world I’m collecting various posts that deal with recurring questions.
+As MLR attracts more and more newbies to the music library world I’ve collected various posts that deal with recurring questions.
 Please check these links first!
 Continue reading

 Specific music library questions/comments

-Just a reminder that the forum is not a place for any specific music library related questions or comments.
+Just a reminder that the forum is not a place for any specific music library related questions or comments except for here (subscription required).
 Please ask them under a particular library’s listing.
 It’s the only way to build a knowledge base of composer’s experiences.
 Any forum references to a particular library will be deleted.